numbergeneral/numbergeneral.github.io/_posts/2019-02-16-dailycodingproblem01.md

 }
 ```

 The Python implementation is equipped with the set of tests.
-I have tested four scenarios: a list of positive integers, a list with negaitve integers, a list of the same values and a list of zeroes.
+I have tested four scenarios: a list of positive integers, a list with negative integers, a list of the same values and a list of zeroes.
 All of them give the expected results.
 {: .text-justify}

 Please feel free to leave comments or suggestions below.